 In the next 20 years, cities in the United States will invest around $41 trillion dollars to upgrade their technological infrastructure.
 Last September, the White House launched the Smart Cities Initiative to make it easier for cities, federal agencies, universities and the private sector to work together to research, develop and test new technologies that can help make cities more inhabitable, cleaner and more equitable.
 As part of this initiative, the government will invest in federal research to create new technology collaborations and help local communities tackle challenges including traffic, crime and economic growth.

 Evolving into a Smart City brings multiple benefits for local governments.
 Once a smart initiative has been implemented, the city will see the return on its investment by realizing a significant reduction in operating costs.
 For example, investing in wireless sensors will reduce energy costs by managing city and traffic lights more efficiently.
 Major cities that install smart transport systems will realize savings of about $800 billion annually from 2030 onwards.
 Also, cities can deploy technology to improve service delivery to its residents.
 A good example would be water supply systems fitted with sensors to measure water pressure, chemical composition and flow.
 When undesirable changes occur, relevant authorities can take corrective measures immediately aided by real-time data.

-By 2025, the world will have an estimate of 88 smart cities.
-The United States already has 21 cities committed to invest in smart technologies to help emergency responders, firefighters, law enforcement officers, traffic control workers and utility providers to become more efficient and to improve the management of city resources.
+The United States already has 21 cities committed to invest in smart technologies to help their city become more efficient and improve the management of city resources.